incepter/react-async-states/packages/docs/docs/faq/how-the-library-works.md

 until react unlocks to give us control, and then we schedule updates.

 ## How `useAsyncState` works ?
+The `async` part of its name doesn't represent its true nature, and it exists just because the main goal is to subscribe to the `AsyncState` instacne.
+If I were to rename it anew, I would rather choose `useSharedState` or `useBetterState`.

 `useAsyncState` is by no doubts an interesting hook, in fact, that's what it does:
 - Declare a state guard to force updates
 - Determines whether it is in provider (this grant the props run extra props)